Under 3 weeks left: Obama in closing stretch of presidency

 Summary

+Obama returned to Washington midday Monday from Hawaii with less than three weeks left.

+In an email to supporters on Monday, Obama said his valedictory speech on Jan.
+10 follows a tradition set in 1796 when the first president, George Washington, spoke to the American people for the last time in office.

-The trip will likely be Obama's last outside Washington as president and will include a "family reunion" for Obama's former campaign staffers.
+The Chicago trip will likely be Obama's last outside Washington as president and will be include a "family reunion" for Obama's former campaign staffers.

 Obama has vowed to pass on the favor to Trump.

-The final days are Obama's last chance to define his presidency before he loses the bully pulpit and cedes his legacy to historians.

-To that end, Obama will travel Wednesday to the Capitol to meet with House and Senate Democrats, likely his last such session with his party's lawmakers as president.
+To that end, Obama will travel Wednesday to the Capitol to meet with House and Senate Democrats, likely his last meeting with his party's lawmakers as president.

-Though Obama remains president until Jan.
-20, the White House can't process the departure of all its staffers on a single day.

 Obama must also prepare to become a private citizen for the first time in two decades.